-This team operates Council's two stadium facilities.
 The Rings is a four-court indoor stadium in Ringwood mainly catering for basketball and netball.
 Maroondah Nets caters for netball, volleyball, badminton, table tennis and pickleball, with both indoor and outdoor facilities.
-Both facilities offer a range of junior and adult competitions and programs as well as holiday programs and casual hire.
-The team also operates Maroondah Edge, a new five-lane indoor cricket training centre and regional women's centre of excellence for cricket at Jubilee Park in Ringwood.
+Both facilities offer a range of junior and adult competitions and programs, as well as holiday programs and casual hire.